tensorflow/fold/tensorflow_fold/g3doc/cc/ClassWeaver.md

 Creates a result ID refering to the `named_tensor_idx`th NamedTensor with TypeShape `ts_idx` (these were passed to the Loom when it was constructed.)
 Returns -1 and sets the error string if either `ts_idx` or `named_tensor_idx` is invalid.

-Note: Repeated calls to GetNamedTensor can bloat the schedule with copies of the tensor.
-Writers of C++ Weaver Ops should call GetNamedTensor once for each Named Tensor they wish to use.
+Note: Repeated calls to `GetNamedTensor` can bloat the schedule with copies of the tensor.
+Writers of C++ Weaver Ops should call `GetNamedTensor` once for each named tensor they wish to use.

 <a name="tensor_idx_t_tensorflow_fold_Weaver_MakeConstantSerialized"></a>
 #### `tensor_idx_t tensorflow::fold::Weaver::MakeConstantSerialized(tensor_idx_t ts_idx, const string &tensor_bytes)`

-MakeConstantSerialized creates a new result ID representing an input value of TypeShape `ts_idx` using the serialized contents of `tensor_bytes`.
+`MakeConstantSerialized` creates a new result ID representing an input value of TypeShape `ts_idx` using the serialized contents of `tensor_bytes`.
 (It&apos;s the Weaver &apos;s responsibility to hold the value)

 Returns -1 and sets the error string if `ts_idx` is invalid or if that TypeShape is in batch-mode or if the value to be set is invalid.